Skip to main content

 • Adapting materials

-• Feeding and obtaining food and drink
+• Obtaining food and drink

-• The College also has three Clos-o-Mat toilets to assist with personal care and a team of support staff who are hoist trained
+• The College also has three Clos-o-Mat toilets to assist with personal care

 More generally, we offer the following support for all students with additional needs: